-By the end of this article, you’ll probably want to know a little more about the company that has taken the mechanical core of high-end guns like Benelli and served it up at the price of a water pistol.
+By the end of this article, you’ll probably want to know a little more about the company that have taken the mechanical core of high-end guns like Benelli, and served it up at the price of a water pistol.

 Okay, it’s not that much of a bargain.
 But the Stoeger M3000 is definitely a deal worth knowing about.

-This gun has steadily been gaining popularity in recent years, with serious hunters and recreational shooters alike acknowledging its quality.
+This gun has steadily been gaining popularity in recent years, with its quality being acknowledged by serious hunters and recreational shooters alike.